silicon-ninja/express-graphql/README.md

-# Express with GraphQL and Mongo DB
+# Event Management Server using Express with GraphQL and Mongo DB
 ### Prerequisites
  * Dependencies Used
    * Express (Framework)